 Build a Structure

-The next step is to create a structure for your presentation, this will allow you to see how presentation points flow with one another.
-Consider the presentation’s talking points, main themes and order.
-Also, consider the points that will be the most important and decide how many presentation points you need to include in your presentation
+The next step is to create a structure for your presentation.
+This helps you see how all the points connect.
+Consider the talking points, main themes, and their order.
+Identify the most important points and decide how many you need to include.

-Add in transitions between presentation points to make it more interesting for audience members.
-You should also think about what you want the presentation to communicate and how presentation points will relate to one another.
-However, don’t go overboard with this step, if your outline is too complicated it may be difficult for others to follow along during the presentation itself.
+Add transitions between presentation points to make them more interesting for your audience.
+Think about what you want to communicate and how the points relate to each other.
+Don’t overcomplicate your outline; simplicity helps others follow along more easily.

 Start with an Attention-grabbing Statement

-If you already have your presentation plotted out in bullet points, then it may be helpful to state that outline up front to give attendees an idea of what to expect.
+If you’ve plotted your presentation in bullet points, stating this outline up front can help attendees know what to expect.

 Include visual Content

 Visual contents make your presentation engaging for your audience.
-You can use presentation software to insert graphics and photos into presentation slides.
-In addition, think of other things that may be relevant to the presentation topic like stories or examples that will help audience members better understand what you are communicating.
+Use presentation software to insert graphics and photos into slides.
+Also, consider adding relevant stories or examples to help your audience better understand your message.

 Come up with a Well-developed Conclusion

-Be sure to mention connections between each part of your presentation so that everything ties together in the end.
+Ensure you link each part of your presentation so everything ties together by the end.

 Use Presentation Templates